 Millington has nearly 2 miles of sidewalks throughout the Town.
-Sidewalks have been installed along the main streets within the Town (Cypress and Sassafras Streets) and some minor streets (Railroad Avenue and Crane Street).
+Sidewalks have been installed along the main streets within the Town (Cypress and Sassafras Streets) and all minor streets (Railroad Avenue, Mill Village, Crane Street, Comegys Street, School Street, and west Back Street) except Hurtt Avenue and east Back Street.

 In addition, the Town plans to add sidewalks along Hurtt Street.